 - a.
 Wipe the bike down, inspecting it for damage and loose cables or components.
-Pay particular attention to the tires, rims and brakes, examining the tires for wear, the rims for cracking or bowing and the brakes for proper adjustment and alignment.
-Inspect the brake pads to ensure sufficient life is left and check the rotor for any warping or signs of excessive wear. - b.
+Pay particular attention to the tires, rims and brakes, examining the tires for wear, the rims for cracking or bowing and the brakes for proper adjustment, alignment, and sufficient brake pad depth.
+Address any issues you find. - b.
 Take time to thoroughly inspect the pedals to make sure there is no visible damage to them. - c.
 Test the headset and steering column to make sure they are tightened properly.
 Straddle the bike and pull on the front brake lever to lock the front wheel.
 With the front wheel held by the front brake, push forward on the handlebars so that the rear wheel lifts off the ground, then drop the wheel back down, feeling for movement through the steering column and headset.
 If there is movement, check the tightness of the steering column quick release systems.
 If they are appropriately tight, then the headset may be loose.
-Take your bike to a professional bike mechanic to have him or her examine the headset. - d.
-Do a thorough inspection of the spokes on both
+Take your bike to a professional bike mechanic to have him or her examine the headset.

-- wheels.
+- d.
+Do a thorough inspection of the spokes on both wheels.
 They should all feel equally tight.
 If any one feels looser than the others, take your ElliptiGO bike to a professional bicycle mechanic to have the spokes tightened and the wheel trued. - e.
-For MSUBs, check the suspension fork for any signs of leaking fluid, cracks, or excessive wear.
-Ensure that the lockout mechanism and brake dampening adjustment knob are both functioning properly. - f.
-If you encountered any moisture during the ride, such as puddles, rain or wet roads, ensure that the bike is completely dry before you put it away and lubricate the chain with oil. - g.
+If you encountered any moisture during the ride, such as puddles, rain or wet roads, ensure that the bike is completely dry before you put it away and lubricate the chain with oil. - f.
 Double check the your drivetrain to make sure the chain has the correct amount of tension and the derailleur is properly adjusted.

-If during your pre- or post-ride inspections you see any frayed, scratched, torn, damaged or discolored component, cable, housing, or part, take your ElliptiGO bike to a professional bicycle mechanic to have it inspected and the part replaced.
+If during your pre- or post-ride inspections you see any frayed, scratched, torn, damaged or discolored component, cable, housing, or part, take your ElliptiGO cycle to a professional bicycle mechanic or ElliptiGO-certified technician to have it inspected and the part replaced.

 ▲WARNING!
-Always have a professional bicycle mechanic service your bike.
+Always have a professional bicycle mechanic or ElliptiGO-certified technician service your bike.
 Failure to properly service your bike can result in the improper functioning of one or more components during a ride, causing the rider to suffer a fall.
 Improper servicing can also result in damage to your bike and could void your warranty.